 Antiviral ointments do not prevent cold sores from recurring in the future even if you apply them every day.

-If you get cold sores often and are in a relationship, long-term suppression therapy with valacyclovir has been shown to be effective in preventing cold sore outbreaks, and lowering your risk of spreading HSV 1 to your partner.
+If you get cold sores often and are in a relationship, long-term suppression therapy with valacyclovir has been shown to be effective in preventing cold sore outbreaks, and lowering your risk of spreading HSV to your partner.

 Unfortunately, there are no miracle cures for fever blisters.
 Although antiviral remedies work fast, none of them work in just 24 hours.
 Once you’ve developed blisters, they will take at least a few days to heal completely.

-But there are a few home remedies you can try to reduce the severity or duration of a cold sore:
+However, there are a few home remedies you can try to reduce the severity or duration of a cold sore:

-It can be tempting to touch or pick at scabs and cold sores but doing so usually prolongs the treatment duration.
+It can be tempting to touch or pick at scabs and cold sores but doing so usually slows down the healing process.
 Try to avoid touching, popping or picking at a cold sore or scab.
-Avoid acidic or spicy food because they can aggravate the skin.
+Avoid direct contact with acidic or spicy food which can further irritate the skin.

-If you experience severe pain, have cold sores very often or develop them near your eyes, consult a doctor.
+If you do have cold sores very often or develop them near your eyes, consult a doctor ASAP.